electric-sql/electric/examples/write-patterns/patterns/4-through-the-db/README.md

 ## Complexities

-This implementation has the same two key complexities as the [combine-on-read](../3-combine-on-read) example:

-1. merge logic when receiving synced state from the server
-2. handling rollbacks when writes are rejected

 ### 1. Merge logic

 The entrypoint in the code for merge logic is the very blunt `delete_local_on_synced_trigger` defined in the [`./local-schema.sql`](./local-schema.sql).
 The current implementation just wipes any local state for a row when any insert, updater or delete to that row syncs in from the server.